 Sarah is a longtime champion of girls and women, as she believes they are central to poverty eradication, community empowerment and economic growth.
-Inspired by personal experiences and research, she founded Girls Health Ed in 2012, a community-based nonprofit organization, which provides comprehensive health education to disadvantaged girls and young women ages 8 to 18 with the goal of helping them make empowered, lifelong decisions.
+Inspired by personal experiences and research, she founded Girls Health Ed in 2012, a community-based nonprofit organization, which provides comprehensive health education to underserved adolescent girls and young women with the goal of helping them make empowered, lifelong decisions.

 To learn more, please visit www.girlshealthed.org.